Qawaz/compose-code-editor/README.md

 **Compose Code Editor** is a code highlighting / editing library for compose , it does not make use of web view so it renders fast

+Its also supports kotlin multiplatform and supports Android & JVM at the moment , It will be better if you could get it from github packages since I use that and post latest versions there and Jitpack might not support multiplatform The version 2.0.2 is only for Android , Its 2.1.0 and afterwards for multiplatform

 ## Demo

 ![Screen Recording (9-11-2021 4-29-35 PM)](https://user-images.githubusercontent.com/42442700/132946529-c0c76bf4-b055-4be9-b89a-48c1b3295f89.gif)